 * Anthem Blue Cross settles lawsuit accusing them of deliberately closing policies * Costa Mesa Police Chief resigns amid anti-worker attacks and layoffs * New NLRB rule will improve union elections * 44,000 TSOs win union representation with AFGE *

-as their exclusive union representative.
+Even as the right to join a union is under attack across the country, more than 40,000 Transportation Security Administration (TSA) employees in 450 airports today made a strong statement for workers’ rights by electing AFGE as their exclusive union representative.
 The 8,903-8,447 vote came in a runoff with the National Treasury Employees Union.

 Although the TSOs did not have collective bargaining rights until now, more than 12,000 TSO members had joined 40 AFGE local unions across the country.
 It took 10 years before the TSOs finally gained the right to bargain.
 The Obama administration restored the TSO’s legal right to bargain collectively after George W. Bush took it away.

-and 1.5 million other current and former women employees at Wal-Mart were not likely to prevail in their epic 10-year battle against the nation’s largest private employer.
+Sitting in the majestic paneled courtroom in the U.S. Supreme Court three months ago, it did not take long to get that dreaded sense that Betty Dukes and 1.5 million other current and former women employees at Wal-Mart were not likely to prevail in their epic 10-year battle against the nation’s largest private employer.

 On Monday, that premonition came true.
 The Supreme Court threw out several lower-court rulings and declared that the women’s claims of massive, persistent sex discrimination were not sufficiently similar to merit class-action status.
 Ladies, you are on your own!